learn-co-curriculum/precollege-intro-software-engineering-track/day-04/lectures/loops/LECTURE.md

 + Talk through the example in code-free English.
 "As long as my bag has more than 0 M&Ms in it I can keep on snacking."
 + As long as whatever statement is next to the `while` keyword is true, the block will run.
 + Once it's not true the loop will stop going.
 Each time you stick your hand into the bag of M&Ms you're removing five pieces of candy.
-In code we change our m_&_m_count every cycle of the loop so it now is what it was on the last loop minus five.
+In code we change our mm_count every cycle of the loop so it now is what it was on the last loop minus five.
 We call this decrementing.
 + If you were to magically add five M&Ms every time you stuck your hand in the bag that would be called incrementing.

 We use this count scenario a lot so there's also a shorthand that you might see for adding and subtracting from the count or total.
 It looks like this: